628th CES hones capabilities through field exercise

-U.S. Air Force Airman 1st Class Jose Rosales, left, Staff Sgt.
-Nicholas Kapulsky-Agnew, middle, and Airman 1st Class Blake Decker, 628th Civil Engineer Squadron firefighters, work together to strap a patient onto a vehicle during an engineering readiness field training exercise at Joint Base Charleston, South Carolina, Jan.
-20, 2023.
-More than 100 engineers planned and executed designs, construction, repairs, and emergency responses while practicing Tactical Combat Casualty Care; Chemical, Biological, Radiological and Nuclear response; and other ready Airman training areas while wearing full mission-oriented protective posture gear.
-(U.S. Air Force photo by Airman 1st Class Christian Silvera)
+More than 100 engineers planned and executed designs, construction, repairs, and emergency responses while practicing Tactical Combat Casualty Care; chemical, biological, radiological and nuclear response; and other ready Airman training areas while wearing full mission-oriented protective posture gear.
+(U.S. Air Force video by Airman 1st Class Christian Silvera)

 |Date Taken: